firebelly/grav-brandguide/user/pages/03.visual-identity/_03logo-lockups/_01symbol/nested-modulars.md

         dir: asc
 ---

-Primary lockup is vertical with horizontal being a second choice.
-Vertical most often fits easier at eye level on a streetscape for signage.
-The horizontal lockup works when a large amount of wide facade space needs to be filled.
+Primary lockup with registered trademark symbol is vertical with horizontal being a second choice.
+The horizontal lockup works when a large amount of space needs to be filled.

-The goal is maximum understanding and readability of the FLOR logo with most effective orientation based on unique space consideration.
-Store presence and recognition should be well understood.
+The registered trademark symbol should always accompany each lockup of the FLOR logo sets.
+Its small size is responding to spacing within the design grid.